Your resume is your golden ticket to job interviews.

 Include Both Technical and Workplace Skills

 Soft skills are no longer just a nice-to-have; they’re a must.
-In fact, according to a LinkedIn report, 92% of hiring managers and talent professionals agree that strong soft skills are more important than ever.
+In fact, according to a LinkedIn report, 92% of hiring managers and talent professionals agree that strong soft skills are more critical than ever.
 So, while your technical skills show what you can do, your workplace skills show how you do it.
 Employers want both.

-• Add tech tools you know: Excel, Google Analytics, SQL, Salesforce, Canva, or any tool relevant to your discipline.
+- Add tech tools you know: Excel, Google Analytics, SQL, Salesforce, Canva, or any tool relevant to your discipline.

-Resume Content & Strategy Tips (Let’s Get Real About What Works)
+Resume Content & Strategy Tips

 Let’s talk about what you can do to make hiring managers stop and stare.